Greater Columbus Convention Center: Eisenman addition, 1989

-In 1989, a final suvey and proposal were completed that voters approved.
+In 1989, a final survey and proposal were completed that voters approved.
 The plan called for a hotel-motel tax to fund the $80 million building that included a 300,000-square-foot exhibit hall.

 Architects of the building, Peter Eisenman and Richard Trott, were selected through an international design competition.
 Other entries in the competition included Acock Schlegel Architects, Michael Graves, John E. Foster and Associates and Holt Hinshaw Pfau Jones, and Homer Tritt Associates and Arup.
 Eisenman's design was seen as exciting to the jury and reminiscent of the railroad tracks the building was to be built on.
 Its avant-garde design of the building was also intended as a lure for conventions and trade shows and anchor the revitializing Short North neighborhood.

 When the 580,000-square-foot building opened in March 1993, it cost $94 million.
 On Saturday, March 13, 1993, the building was dedicated and opened to the public.
 Its opening coincided with its first show, the Columbus International Auto Show.
 In 1996, the Franklin County Convention Facilities Authority took ownership of the Ohio Center to streamline operations and planning between the center and GCCC.